utdata/rwdir/05-transform.Rmd

 arrange(wells, borehole_depth)
 ```

-You'll have to scroll the colums over to see it, and the depths start at zero, which is not very sexy.
+You'll have to scroll the columns over to see it, and the depths start at zero, which is not very sexy.
 As journalists, we usually want to see the largest (or deepest) thing, so we can arrange the column in descending order with this:

 ![Deepest wells](images/transform-wells-deep.png)